What is bankruptcy?

 Almost never.
 And we would discuss any issues with your home with you prior to filing bankruptcy.
 Under current (effective July 31, 2012) South Carolina law, you are allowed to exempt $56,150 in equity in your home.
 If you’re married, that amount doubles.
 South Carolina exemptions are adjusted every other July to keep pace with the costs of living.
 The South Carolina Budget and Control Board determines the amount of the increase.

 What’s a “Reaffirmation Agreement?”
+How does it work in South Carolina?

 As I tell my clients: go read my four-part post on my bankruptcy blog.
 Our current Bankruptcy Code (“BAPCPA”) was enacted in 2005.
 The new Code changed section 524, which deals with reaffirmation agreements (among other things).
 The law is now so messed up in this area that most clients don’t believe me when I explain it to them.
 For this reason, I tried to write the most simple, step-by-step, plain English explanation of reaffirmation agreements found anywhere.
 Click here to read my four-part series, along with another blog post explaining why you do NOT reaffirm your mortgage note.